rafatieppo/lucycashflow/README.md

 categorize, and report money inputs and outputs.
 Intending to simplify the use, some categories and sub-categories were assigned (the categories are in Portuguese, Sorry!):

-p.s.
-This project it is only for study proposal.
-Feel free to use it, but please do not open issues.
-I do not intend to answer any questions.

 ## How it works